errolgh/alphabet-match-game-frontend/README.md

 ***LAST RECAP***
 ###to do###
-- main menu routes and buttons

 - end game when lettersRemaining.length == 0

-- crashes when choice array already includes wrong answer (wrongLetter, AnswerLetter)

-- Letters occasionally repeat
+- crashes (this.state.lettersRemaining) unknown reason

 - CheatModal component should render all letters and remaining letters